-(1) At a disciplinary appeal meeting-

-(a) no business other than the question of the appeal may be conducted; and

-(b) the Committee must state the grounds for suspending or expelling the member and the reasons for taking that action; and

-(c) the person whose membership has been suspended or who has been expelled must be given an opportunity to be heard.

-(2) After complying with subrule (1), the members present at the meeting must vote by secret ballot on the question of whether the decision to suspend or expel the person should be upheld or revoked.

-(3) A member may not vote by proxy at the meeting.

-(4) The decision is upheld if not less than three quarters of the members present at the meeting vote in favour of the decision.
+- (1) At a disciplinary appeal meeting- - (a) no business other than the question of the appeal may be conducted; and - (b) the Committee must state the grounds for sanctioning the member and the reasons for taking that action; and - (c) the person who has been sanctioned must be given an opportunity to be heard. - (2) After complying with subrule (1), the members present at the meeting must vote by secret ballot on the question of whether the decision to sanction the person should be upheld or revoked. - (3) A member may not vote by proxy at the meeting. - (4) The decision is upheld if not less than three quarters of the members present at the meeting vote in favour of the decision.